 - To promote the welfare of the South Asian population by improving their quality of life.

-- It helps to boost economic growth, cultural development, and social progress and allows each and every individual to live their life with full dignity and potential.
+- It helps boost economic growth, cultural development, and social progress and allows everyone to live their life with full dignity and potential.

 - To strengthen and promote the concept of self-sustenance among South Asian countries.

 - To help the member countries develop coordination and cooperation with other developing countries.

 During SAARC's foundation, seven SAARC countries are mainly located in South Asia, i.e. India, Pakistan, Bhutan, Nepal, Bangladesh, Maldives, and Sri Lanka.

 - Afghanistan became its eighth member in April 2007 at the SAARC's 14th summit.